 Additionally, Takata Corp. has denied the National Highway Traffic Safety Administrations request to expand the airbag recall.
 Currently, the recall only covers areas of high humidity, which means other drivers are still being put at risk of being injured by a Takata airbag.

 If you or someone you love has been injured by a defective Takata airbag during an auto accident, the victim may be entitled to file a personal injury claim.
-For more information on how Gordon & Doner can you help you, contact us today.
+For more information on how a personal injury attorney from Gordon & Doner can you help you, contact us today.

 Call 1 (855) 722-2552 or fill out our Free Case Evaluation form.